 Folding nets are the most popular nets for toddlers and older kids.
 I still have two of my original similar folding Pugg nets (very durable) that have held up over the years.

 WHAT I LIKE MOST: Good price for a set of two goals.
-It's rectangular like the big soccer goals.
-This goal folds up for easy storage and easy transportation.
-In addition to using with toddlers, it's good for 3, 4, and 5 year old kids too.
+They are rectangular like the big soccer goals.
+These goals fold up for easy storage and easy transportation.
+In addition to using with toddlers, they're good for 3, 4, and 5 year old kids too.

 WHAT I DON'T LIKE: These net are very light, not heavy duty, so I don't recommend them for older kids and adults.